 One of the many security challenges that G Suite administrators have is keeping a handle on the third-party applications that are integrated within their G Suite environments, since the attack vector is quite large, including all connected mobile devices, etc. G Suite administrators need the ability to perform an automated risk analysis of integrated third-party applications to discern whether these applications present security risks to the G Suite organization.

 Organizations must provide end user training to help them be more discerning when it comes to downloading and installing risky applications.
 Additionally, BYOD policies must be enacted so that there are guidelines in regards to using personal devices at work, the use of third-party applications, application permissions that may or may not be granted, and types of data that may be accessed or downloaded onto personal devices.
-Along with end user training and policies, technology solutions can help G Suite administrators enforce guidelines and policies regarding third-party applications and acceptable use of corporate data.
+Along with end user training and policies, technology solutions can help G Suite administrators enforce guidelines and G Suite security policies regarding third-party applications and acceptable use of corporate data.

 Spinbackup allows organizations to gain the visibility into which applications are accessing organizational data, and thus which might be risky.
 The third-party applications audit cybersecurity functionality allows G Suite administrators the ability to scan and analyze third-party applications that have been integrated into the G Suite environment and are accessing organizational data on a daily basis.
 This is done in an automated fashion, under the single pane of glass administration dashboard that Spinbackup affords G Suite administrators.
 Risky applications can easily be identified and quickly disabled.